danfoley/playingwithcode/README.md

 # playingwithcode
 Misc Code Bits

 Just some misc code bits I've written.
-Placed up here for people to loook at.
+Placed up here for people to look at.